 The impala is one of the most graceful and abundant of all antelopes.
-They can run fast, leap high and far, and are the topic of today’s Critter Science article.
+They can run fast, leap high and far.
 They are native to more than 10 African countries.
 They’re also the favored prey of lions, leopards, cheetahs, hyenas, hunting dogs, and humans.
 They prefer grassland and woodland edges, typically close to water.

 First the Stats…

 Weight: Up to 130 lbs.

 Height: Up to 3 feet tall, at the shoulder

 1.)
 The impala can run up to 37 mph!

 2.)
 They don’t always use their speed and jumping abilities to escape predation, they also use those abilities for fun.